Frequently Asked Questions

 If families choose to integrate technology into their child’s learning, we simply ask that it be used outside of Collective hours to maintain the integrity of our tech-free rhythm.

-Families who choose to pay in full receive a 10% discount.
+Membership contributions may be made monthly, bi-annually, or in full.
+Families who choose to pay in full receive a 10% tuition discount.

-• Faith is woven into the rhythm of our time together through Bible stories, scripture-based activities, worship music, crafts and conversations about God’s love.
+Faith is woven into the rhythm of our time together through Bible stories, scripture-based activities, worship music, crafts and conversations about God’s love.

 We cultivate a joyful, Christ-centered environment where children grow in their understanding of Jesus and how to follow Him in everyday life.

-• Light of the World Collective exists in the heart of a beautiful New England town where public schools are celebrated — yet many families feel called to something more aligned with their values.
+Light of the World Collective exists in the heart of a beautiful New England town where public schools are celebrated — yet many families feel called to something more aligned with their values.

 We offer a different kind of support for homeschooling families — one that prioritizes connection, faith and a more intentional rhythm of childhood.
 Rather than handing children over to a system for most of their days, we support families in creating a life that reflects what matters most: